adamjhc/stream-vertex-cover/report/report.md

 This is the traditional case.
 The graph is small enough to use in-memory and you have local access to it so you are able to use which ever tools you wish to calculate the vertex cover.

+##### NetworkX

 #### Local Stream

 In this case the graph is no longer large enough to store in-memory but you are able to have direct access to it.
 The graph may be large but it is feasible to store the graph on disk since disk sizes are often many magnitudes larger than that of memory.
 Traditional algorithms are no longer applicable here, this is the first example where the invention of streaming algorithms is a necessity.

 ##### The Python `io` module

 #### Stream

-In this final case, the graph is too large to store in-memory and we don't have direct access.
+This is the main case.
+In a typical situation, knowledge of the graph's attributes will be limited so it should be treated as a unbounded stream (a stream that has no end).
+The opposite of this would be treating it as a bounded stream, where we know there is an end to the stream.

+##### Batch vs Stream processing

+Most "streaming" applications work on **unbounded** streams.
+These are data streams which are essentially infinite.
+Examples include: sensor readings and application logging.
+In these cases, the objective is not to obtain a final result but to aggregate the data before storing it for future use.
+This would be classed as **stream processing**.

+Our problem of Vertex Cover would be classed as **batch processing**.
+We may be working on a data stream but, once either algorithm has completed, we won't be running it multiple times.

+##### Kafka and Faust

+##### In-memory-sized stream graphs

+If you know beforehand the size of the graph and it's of an in-memory size then you don't need to go through the hassle of treating it as a stream.
+One pass through the graph will allow you to store the graph locally and therefore be able to use it as a local graph instead.

 ### The algorithms